HelithaNimnaka/Image-Segmentation-and-Inpainting/README.md

 # Image-Segmentation-and-Inpainting

-This project focuses on **real-time human segmentation and inpainting**, designed to detect remove humans from video frames.
+This project focuses on **real-time human segmentation and inpainting**, designed to detect and remove humans from video frames.

 Instance segmentation goes beyond object detection by identifying individual objects in an image and segmenting them from the rest of the image.